 Work Performance Measurements

 Once you get the status, you compare it with your planned progress and come up with work performance measurements.
-They are the comparison between the planned progress and current status of the project.
+They are the comparison between the planned progress and the current status of the project.

 Some examples of work performance measurements include: